Lecturers & Visiting Faculty

 Doy Charnsupharindr is a lecturer at UC Davis Graduate School of Management and UC Berkeley’s Haas Business School, teaching MBA-level courses focusing on developing leadership, communications, and coaching skills.
 He teaches High Impact Leadership courses at Berkeley Executive Education at UC Berkeley, and has been a guest lecturer at the Berlin School for Creative Leadership (Germany) and Nanyang Business School (Singapore).
 He coaches and leads workshops for some of the largest corporations, as well as non-profit and governmental organizations worldwide.

-Crystal Coleman is an assurance principal with CliftonLarsonAllen, a top ten national accounting firm.
+Crystal Coleman is an assurance principal with CliftonLarsonAllen LLP, a Top Ten national accounting firm.

 Mr. Davis is the Partner-in-Charge of the Firm’s Sacramento, CaliforniaTax Practice.
 He has more than 28 years of experience providing tax compliance and consulting services to closely held business, their owners in the food and food production related businesses.
 He works closely with his clients to understand their business and goals.
 He coordinates with Crowe auditors to effectively and efficiently provide tax services to jointly served clients.